-As the Company's business is conducted primarily in Malaysia, the Company's financial assets are also primarily maintained in Malaysia as required under the FSA and hence, primarily denominated in the same currency (the local RM) as its insurance contract liabilities.
+As the Company's business is conducted primarily in Malaysia, the Company's financial assets are also primarily maintained in Malaysia as required under the FSA and, hence, primarily denominated in the same currency (the local RM) as its insurance contract liabilities.
 Thus, the main currency risk from recognised assets and liabilities arises from transactions other than those in which insurance contract liabilities are expected to be settled.

-The Company's main currency risk from recognised assets and liabilities arises from reinsurance transactions for which the balances are expected to be and realised in less than a year.
-The impact arising from sensitivity in exchange rate is deemed minimal as the Company has no significant concentration of foreign currency risk.
+The Company's main currency risk from recognised assets and liabilities arises from reinsurance transactions for which the balances are expected to be settled and realised in less than a year.
+The impact arising from sensitivity in exchange rates is deemed minimal as the Company has no significant concentration of foreign currency risk.

-(ii) Interest Rates/Profit Yield Risks
+(ii) Interest Rates Risks

-Interest rate risk is part of market risk as any adverse movements in interest rates may affect the Company investment's fair valuation and reinvestment issues to the Company.
-ALMIC actively monitors such developments as well as discuss changes in maturity profiles of the assets and liabilities to minimise overall mismatch.
+Interest rate risk is part of market risk as any adverse movements in interest rates may affect the fair value of Company's investments and reinvestment issues to the Company.
+The ALMIC actively monitors such developments and discusses changes in maturity profiles of the assets and liabilities to minimise overall mismatch.